Warm up in cold weather with this instant Dairy Free hot Cocoa Mix! It’s healthier than store bought cocoa mix and it’s allergy friendly!

 To prepare Hot Cocoa:

-- Stir in 1-3 Tablespoons hot chocolate mix, depending on how dark you want the cocoa: 1 Tablespoon makes a lighter milk chocolate cocoa, and 3 Tablespoons makes a dark chocolat cocoa
+- Whisk in 1-3 Tablespoons hot chocolate mix, depending on how dark you want the cocoa: 1 Tablespoon makes a lighter milk chocolate cocoa, and 3 Tablespoons makes a dark chocolate cocoa.

 Notes